 There is also a fair glimpse of Russian mentality, which Pala clearly admires for its 'utter contempt for creature comforts' and stoic adaptation to the nasty surprises the Arctic can spring.
-Pala is accepted by the Russians who a normal person - because of his command of the Russian language; his willingness to participate in Russian rituals, such as endless rounds of vodka-downing and sauna-sitting; and a certain shared less-than-serious attitude toward life and work that frustrates so many others in the book who have to deal with Russians to reach the Pole.
+Pala is accepted by the Russians who facilitate the polar tourist trade as a normalny chelavyek a normal person - because of his command of the Russian language; his willingness to participate in Russian rituals, such as endless rounds of vodka-downing and sauna-sitting; and a certain shared less-than-serious attitude toward life and work that frustrates so many others in the book who have to deal with Russians to reach the Pole.
 By contrast, the French, who also occupy Pala's attention (he grew up in France), come off rather badly.
-Their insistence on bringing their culture with them rather than adapting to local conditions, and their general disdain for the improvisational and maddeningly undisciplined Russian approach to things never gains them 'normal' status.
+Their insistence on bringing their culture with them rather than adapting to local conditions, and their general disdain for the improvisational and maddeningly undisciplined Russian approach to things never gains them 'normal'